iamnotnato/alx-low_level_programming/README.md

 |           0x1D        |         29            | [C - Binary trees](https://github.com/iamnotnato/binary_trees)                |
 |           0x1E        |         30            | [C - Search Algorithms](./0x1E-search_algorithms)                             |

+> 💡*Fun Fact :*
+>
+> *The projects have memory addresses assigned to identify them.*
+>
+> *Symbolizing how, over time,by understanding the ALX curriculum, it is stored in parts of our mind just like memory is stored in computers.*

 <br>